charleshpalmer/charleshpalmer/README.md

-- 👋 Hi, I’m @charleshpalmer, a Junior Software Developer based in Southampton.
+- 👋 Hi, I’m @charleshpalmer, a Software Developer based in Southampton.

 - 👀 I’m interested in
 Front-End Languages, Libraries and Frameworks, such as JavaScript & React.